Reverse engineering, for true data observability

 For objective observability , reverse engineering in continuous time

-The volumes to be analyzed are often so large that it is necessary to bias them to allow these daily analyses, for example using a delta analysis, or CDC ("Change Data Capture").
+The volumes to be analyzed are often so large that it is necessary to bias them to allow these daily analyses, for example by using a delta analysis, or CDC ("Change Data Capture").

 The virtues of reverse engineering